The Reason No Drum Recording Technique is the Best

 Those techniques are very different from one another, and that’s not even counting how they would sound with different microphones!

-When you’re recording drums – or anything else for that matter – it all just comes down to taste.
+When you’re matter – it all just comes down to taste.

 Drum sounds are varied and diverse, and they should bet.
 If you heard the same drum sound on every record, I bet you’d quickly get tired of it.

-The overhead technique gives the drum-kit its overall sound.
-Whether you’re using a simple Recorderman setup because your room sounds bad(trust me, it’s the best drum recording technique for home studios) or the X/Y pair because you’re terrified of phase, it all comes down to what you’re comfortable with.
+The overhead technique gives for home studios) or the X/Y pair because you’re terrified of phase, it all comes down to what you’re comfortable with.

 Use What You Like